derrikdennis/leaflet-challenge/README.md

 ### Results

-Here is a look at what the results of step 1 look like.
+Here is a look at what the results of step 1 look like with the past 7 days of information from the USGS

 ![step1](Images/Leaflet_Step1_Results.jpg)